perak/kitchen-examples/example-bigchaindb/README.md

-**Note** BigchainDB url and keys are set by default assuming you have local copy of bigchaindb running.
-If you want to connect to public BigchainDB (for example "IPDB") then modify generated `settings.json`
+**Note** BigchainDB url is set by default assuming you have local copy of bigchaindb running.
+If you want to connect to public BigchainDB TestNet then modify generated `settings.json`

 **JSON** and **YAML** files are the same example in different formats.